Translate

 • Native American and Indigenous Scholars

-• SWANA (South West Asia + North Africa) Scholars
+• SWANA (Southwest Asia and North Africa) Scholars

 Communities will be formed based on student interest.
 If there is not enough interest in a specific cultural and identity learning community, students will be offered a space in the Cross Cultural Scholars Community.
 Regardless of Housing RLC, students are welcome to attend events provided by Student Diversity & Belonging.